pattonsgirl/CEG2350/docs/Labs/Lab12/Instructions.md

 ## Part 4 - Server Testing

 Figuring out how to tell if a server is on is one of those MFUS (Most Frequently Used Skills).
-Sites like [Down Detector](https://downdetector.com/) are highly informative, but sometimes you need to have other utilities in hand.
-The two things we generally ask about servers are: "Is it responding?" and "Is the web page available?".
+The two things we generally ask about servers are: "Is it responding?" and "Is the service available?".

-In this exercise, you will get a set of IPs to test the useful commands on, then a series of questions to guide what I'd like you to understand about them.
+In this exercise, you will test against each IP to figure out what it goes to you will get a set of IPs to test the useful commands on, then a series of questions to guide what I'd like you to understand about them.
 Your responses should prove how you can validate your answer by testing against the IPs referred to and the commands recommended.

-- **Useful Commands:** `ping`, `traceroute`, `nslookup`, `curl`

 | Server IPs | Domain Names | URLs  |
 | ---       | ---          | ---    |